Matus-Dubrava/aws/VPC/README.md

 # VPC Peering

--   allows you to connect one VPX with another via a direct network route using private IP addresses
+-   allows you to connect one VPC with another via a direct network route using private IP addresses
 -   instances behave as if they were on the same private network
 -   you can peer VPC's with other AWS accounts as well as with other VPCs in the same account
--   peering is in a star configuration: ip 1 central VPC peer with 4 others, **NO TRANSITIVE PEERING**
+-   peering is in a star configuration: 1 central VPC peer with 4 others, **NO TRANSITIVE PEERING**

 # NAT instance